Risshhiii18/FancodeBookStore/DOCUMENT.md

   }
 }

-7) Set Billing address on cart mutation {
+7) Set the Billing address on the cart mutation {
 	  setBillingAddressOnCart(
 	    input: {